MSLNZ/msl-loadlib/docs/direct.rst

    >>> std.value
    2.7386127875258306

-calculate the *population* standard deviation and variance (the third argument is set to 1)
+Calculate the *population* (i.e., the third argument is set to 1) standard deviation and variance

 .. code:: python